Xilinx/HPCG_FPGA/README.md

 Future memory system architectures may require restatement of the specific memory size requirements.
 But the guiding principle will always be that the problem size should reflect what would be reasonable for a real sparse iterative solver.

-## Documentation ##

-The source code documentation can be generated with a Doxygen (version 1.8 or newer).
-In this directory type:

-    doxygen tools/hpcg.dox

-Doxygen will then generate various output formats in the `out` directory.

-## Tuning ##

-See the file `TUNING` in this directory.

-## Bugs ##

-Known problems and bugs with this release are documented in the file `BUGS`.

-## Further information ##

-Check out  the website  http://www.hpcg-benchmark.org/ for the latest information and performance results.